badrinathpatchikolla/spear-framework/README.md

 # Spear Framework

-A framework which is a built on top of spark and has the ability to extract and load (ETL or ELT job) any kind of data (structured/unstructured/stream) with custom tansformations applied on the raw data,still allowing you to use the features of Apache spark.
+A framework wich provides the scope to write ETL-connectors/pipelines for moving data from different sources to different destinations which greatly minimizes the effort of writing complex codes for data ingestion.
+Connectors which have the ability to extract and load (ETL or ELT job) any kind of data (structured/unstructured/cloud/stream) with custom tansformations applied on them can be written and executed seamlessly using spear connectors.

 ![image](https://user-images.githubusercontent.com/59328701/118363544-82e84b80-b5b2-11eb-8dd2-64667ad46b9f.png)